REGoth-project/REGoth/README.md

 # REGoth
-OpenSource-Reimplentation of the zEngine, used by the game "Gothic"
+OpenSource-Reimplentation of the zEngine, used by the game "Gothic" and "Gothic II".

 # Source
 Make sure to clone this repository with the `--recursive` flag: